 - You can use a third-party email delivery service provider to send email from App Engine.
 These services may provide additional features that are not available in the Mail API and may be a better solution for some bulk email senders.

-- You can use the Sockets API to connect directly to an IMAP server to send email.
+- You can use the Sockets API to connect directly to an SMTP server to send email.

 Quotas and limits